Boomaa23/ArchLinux/README.md

 	* Add this line somewhere: `exec_always xrdb -merge ~/.Xresources`

 #### Installing AUR packages
 Packages from the AUR repository cannot be downloaded through `pacman -S`.
 As a workaround, I have written a script that automates the process of installing said packages.
 To use it, download the script using the command below and use it like pacman, where each desired package is appended to the parameter of the command.
 Note that this puts the cloned packages into folders in the current working directory (in this case ~/Downloads) and does not delete it.

 	* `curl https://raw.githubusercontent.com/Boomaa23/ArchLinux/master/aur.sh --output /home/Downloads/aur.sh`

+#### Fixing Screen Tearing
+For some reason the compositor built in to i3 has a tendency to cause screen tearing, especially with Youtube videos.
+The fix for this is to install a new compositor called `Picom` and use that instead.
+1. Install Picom from pacman
+	* `sudo pacman -S picom`
+2. Change configuration to remove fade
+	* `sudo nano /etc/xdg/picom.conf`
+	* Change the value of `fading` to `false`
+3. Add picom to i3 startup
+	* `sudo nano ~/.config/i3/config`
+	* Add this line somewhere: `exec_always picom -b`

 ## Resources
 * Official Arch installation guide: https://wiki.archlinux.org/index.php/installation_guide